wp-plugins/backwpup/readme.txt

 * Backups in zip, tar, tar.gz, tar.bz2 format *(needs gz, bz2, ZipArchive)*
 * Store backup to directory
 * Store backup to FTP server *(needs ftp)*
+* Store backup to Dropbox *(needs curl)*
 * Store backup to S3 services *(needs curl)*
 * Store backup to Microsoft Azure (Blob) *(needs PHP 5.3.2, curl)*
 * Store backup to RackSpaceCloud *(needs PHP 5.3.2, curl)*
-* Store backup to Dropbox *(needs curl)*
 * Store backup to SugarSync *(needs curl)*
 * Send logs and backups by email
 * Multi-site support only as network admin

-Get the Pro Version: http://marketpress.com/product/backwpup-pro/
+Get the BackWPup Pro Version: http://marketpress.com/product/backwpup-pro/

 **WordPress 3.2 and PHP 5.2.6 required!**

 **To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.**

-**Plugin functions that don't work will be not displayed.**
+**Plugin functions that don't work because of your server settings, will not be displayed in admin area.**

 **Test your Backups!**

 **Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-Have a look at the premium plugins in our [market](http://marketpress.com).
+Have a look at our other premium plugins at [MarketPress.com](http://marketpress.com).

 == Frequently Asked Questions ==